river flowing through a forest

 Biochar is a charcoal-like substance made by burning organic material from agricultural or forestry waste (or biomass) with a limited supply of oxygen and at relatively low temperatures (5-800 degrees C).

 This process, called pyrolysis, means the organic matter does not combust.
-Instead, it transforms the CO2e that a plant absorbs during photosynthesis into a very stable form of carbon that can’t easily escape into the atmosphere.
+Instead, it transforms the carbon dioxide that a plant absorbs during photosynthesis into a very stable form of carbon that can’t easily escape into the atmosphere.
 This avoids the carbon captured by the plant being emitted when the plant decays.

 Biomass burial